5 Best Times (and Days) to Send Sales Emails: For Highest Open Rates, Click-Throughs & Conversions

 As you test different subject lines, track the success of each, then start pitting the best ones against each other.
 It’s like a March Madness bracket, only for email marketing and with way higher stakes than beating Dwayne in Accounting.

 If you want to take your email subject lines to the next level and significantly boost your open rates, consider leveraging Close's Email Subject Line Generator (AI-tool).
-By utilizing cutting-edge artificial intelligence, this tool creates captivating subject lines that are sure to grab your recipients' attention.
-Say goodbye to lackluster subject lines and hello to increased engagement and conversion rates.
+Or our AI Email Writer tool!
+Both are free, providing you with advanced solutions to enhance the appeal of your emails and increase engagement.

 Last but not least, you’ll want to segment your audience.
 There are many ways to do this, including: